 Saudi Arabia - Inflation (end of period)

-FocusEconomics Consensus Forecast participants expect inflation to be 1.1% in 2020, which is down 0.3 percentage points from last month’s projection.
-The panel sees inflation averaging 1.8% in 2021.
+FocusEconomics Consensus Forecast participants expect inflation to be 3.0% in 2021, which is unchanged from last month’s projection.
+The panel sees inflation averaging 1.9% in 2022.

 Saudi Arabia - Inflation (eop) Data

 |Inflation Rate (CPI, annual variation in %, eop)||1.2||1.0||-1.1||1.9||-0.2|

 5 years of economic forecasts for more than 30 economic indicators.

 |Exchange Rate||3.75||0.0 %||Dec 31|